lathoub/express/README.md

 ## Dependencies
 None.

+## Use of Containers
+This lib uses 2 types of containers: vector and map.
+When std containers are available (eg ESP32) then they are used.
+When not availale an alternative implementation is offered within the lib, having in mind that the containers have a fixed preset size.
+The presets are set in a settings class that can be overwritten.

 ## ESP32 with W5500
 When you combine an ESP32 with the W5500 chip, you need to patch Server.h as reported [here](https://github.com/PaulStoffregen/Ethernet/issues/42).